-Verification of employment may be obtained at the RCUOG main office located in House #24, Dean Circle, UOG campus.
+Verification of employment may be obtained at the RCUOG main office located in House #24, Dean Circle, UOG campus or downloaded from www.uog.edu/rcuog/polices-and-forms#Forms.
 VOE requests must be sent to rcuoghr@triton.uog.edu.